Estimated reading time: 8 minutes

 Vague expectations: “You’re assigned to emptying the trash cans.”

 Clear expectations: “You’re assigned to empty the trash cans around the campus.
 There are 15 cans located here (shown on the map).
-Please empty them once an hour and take the full bags of trash to the dumpster on the backside of the building (shown on the map).
+Please empty them once an hour and take the full trash bags to the dumpster on the backside of the building (shown on the map).
 The trash bags and gloves are located in the janitor’s closet (shown on map).
 If you have any questions or perhaps need help with a heavy can, please go to the information booth and have them radio the set-up team leader, whose name is Jack.
 Do you have any questions?”

 The more detail you can provide, the more the volunteer helps in two ways.